Clive Palmer (musician): Biography

 For the Polydor records, they were augmented on percussion and vocals by Genevieve Val Baker, Demelza's sister.
 C.O.B. played extensively in the UK during 1972, appearing at the Lincoln Festival and the Cambridge Folk Festival and often supporting Ralph McTell.
 They were the support (along with Wizz Jones) for the Autumn tour by Pentangle.
 C.O.B. split up in early 1973, Clive keeping the name for the remaining gigs they were booked to do and forming a new version of the band with Henry Bartlett from the Famous Jug Band and guitarist Chris Newman.
 A solo album called Just Me followed on the German label Autogram in 1978.

 Palmer later moved to live in Brittany.
 He returned to recording music in the early 1990s, reuniting with Williamson, and then touring with Heron and (initially) Williamson in the reformed ISB towards the end of the decade.
 He issued a new album, All Roads Lead To Land in 2004.

 In 2007, he moved back to Cornwall, teaming up with former "Stockroom 5" and "Temple Creatures" member Tim Wellard to produce a new album, The Land of No Return, released on the Spanish label Quadrant Records in 2008.
 A biography by Grahame Hood, "Empty Pocket Blues- the life and music of Clive Palmer", was published by Helter Skelter Publishing in May 2008.
 Made up of Cornish musicians, including Tim Wellard and John Bickersteth, he formed The Clive Palmer Band, who toured between 2008 and 2011 and produced another two albums, Along The Enchanted Way and Live at the Acorn in 2011.

 Clive Palmer's death on 23 November 2014 in Penzance, after a long illness, was announced by fellow folk musician, Wizz Jones, who referred to him as "one of the finest musicians I have ever known... an inspiration and a well loved friend."

+In 2022, a tribute album was assembled and put online under the title Spirit of Clive: A Tribute To The Music Of Clive Palmer & COB.
+It included tracks by such artists as Kurt Vile, Josephine Foster & Alasdair Roberts and proceeds were to be put towards the restoration of "recently discovered rare recordings of Clive from the 1960s onwards, and to the production of a documentary about Clive Palmer".
+As of January 2025, nothing further has been announced.